knela96/Dev_class5_handout/README.md

 # Tails Odyssey

-This two level plataformer was created by ɺric Canela, and Rafel Brau, both students in UPC's degree in Desing and Development of Videogames
+This two level plataformer was created by Éric Canela, and Rafel Brau, both students in UPC's degree in Desing and Development of Videogames

 # Controls